-ewrite the following sentences with there is or there are.
-Whales are off the coast of Salvador Bahia in Brazil during the winter and spring .
-Gold exists in China. .
-Penguins are not in Iran. .
-No cure exists for cancer.
-Many stories exist about the first blue-eyed tribes that lived in Argentina. .
-Beautiful terraced hillsides are in Afghanistan. sing because of and because omplete each sentence with because of or because.
-Many people learn English their jobs.
-Many young people go out in the evening they like to listen to music.

-- 3. Our food is hot we use a lot of chilies. - 4.
-Most people do not have private boats they are very expensive. - 5.
-We won the game the other goalie's error. - 6.
-A lot of people become English teachers the opportunities to travel.
+Rewrite the following sentences with there is or there are.
+1. Whales are off the coast of Salvador Bahia in Brazil during the winter and spring 2.
+Gold exists in China.
+3. Penguins are not in Iran.
+4. No cure exists for cancer.
+4. No cure exists for cancer.
+5. Many stories exist about the first blue-eyed tribes that lived in Argentina.
+6. Beautiful terraced hillsides are in Afghanistan. a Hairan baranara afarad baranara Exercise 3 Using because of and because Exercise Complete each sentence with because of or because.
+Exercise Exercise Complete each sentence with because of or because.
+Exercise Complete each sentence with because of or because.
+1. Many people learn English their jobs.
+Exercise Complete each sentence with because of or because.
+1. Many people learn English their jobs.
+2. Many young people go out in the evening they Exercise Complete each sentence with because of or because.
+1. Many people learn English their jobs.
+2. Many young people go out in the evening they like to listen to music.
+Exercise Complete each sentence with because of or because.
+1. Many people learn English their jobs.
+2. Many young people go out in the evening they like to listen to music.
+3. Our food is hot we use a lot of chilies.
+Exercise Complete each sentence with because of or because.
+1. Many people learn English their jobs.
+2. Many young people go out in the evening they like to listen to music.
+3. Our food is hot we use a lot of chilies.
+4. Most people do not have private boats they are

-In Timed Writing you will . . .